"Almost everyone said they ate more."

 Cigarette smokers?
 No, the obese.

-Last week the list of ills attributable to
+Last week the list of ills attributable to obesity grew: fat people cause global warming.

-University of Illinois at Champaign-Urbana and his doctoral student, Laura McLay.
+This latest contribution to the obesity debate comes in an article by Sheldon H. Jacobson of the University of Illinois at Champaign-Urbana and his doctoral student, Laura McLay.
 Their paper, published in the current issue of The Engineering Economist, calculates how much extra gasoline is used to transport Americans now that they have grown fatter.
 The answer, they said, is a billion gallons a year.

-Centers for Disease Control and Prevention, did a sort of back-of-the-envelope calculation of how much extra fuel airlines spend hauling around fatter Americans.
+Their conclusion is in the same vein as a letter published last year in The American Journal of Public Health.
+Its authors, from the Centers for Disease Control and Prevention, did a sort of back-of-the-envelope calculation of how much extra fuel airlines spend hauling around fatter Americans.
 The answer, they wrote, based on the extra 10 pounds the average American gained in the 1990’s, is 350 million gallons, which means an extra 3.8 million tons of carbon dioxide.

-“People are out scouring the landscape for things that make obese people look bad,” said Kelly Brownell, director of the Rudd Center for Food Policy and Obesity at
+“People are out scouring the landscape for things that make obese people look bad,” said Kelly Brownell, director of the Rudd Center for Food Policy and Obesity at Yale.

 And is that a bad thing?
 Dr. Jacobson doesn’t think so.
 “We felt that beyond public health, being overweight has many other socioeconomic implications,” he said, which was why he was drawn to calculating the gasoline costs of added weight.